Get to know Sarah

 Disclaimer and Scope of Practice

-While both coaches and therapists can help you make positive changes in your life, there are a lot of differences between the two that it’s important to know about.
+While both coaches and therapists can help you make positive changes in your life, there are some key differences between the two that it’s important to know about.
 A therapist, whether a counselor, psychologist, or clinical social worker, is a licensed clinician who has a minimum amount of graduate-level education (counselors and social workers are required to have at least a master’s degree; psychologists must have a doctorate) and supervised experience.
 They have a strict code of ethics they have to follow, and have to adhere to the laws and regulations of the state(s) where they are licensed.
+They also have a to fulfill continuing education requirements in order to maintain their licensure.
 Licensed clinicians are authorized to diagnose and treat mental health conditions.

 Coaching is an unregulated field, so there is no licensing, minimum education, or supervised experience required for coaches to practice.
 Coaches may be credentialed from a certifying body, but they don’t have to have any credentials at all to call themselves a coach.
 Coaches legally cannot diagnose or treat any medical or mental health conditions.